raspberrypilearning/cd-intermediate-scratch-sushi/en/step_5.md

     set [degrees v] to (answer)
 ```

-+ Check your program now looks like the one below and run it a few times, trying different numbers.
++ Check your program now looks like the one below, and run it a few times with different numbers.
 Write down the answers that make the coolest pictures.
 You’ll need them on a later card!

 ```blocks
     when green flag clicked